heidi1105/CSHARP-JUN2024/04-orm/CRUD.md

         // Need to add this after Model is created
     }
   ```
-- Add the context in the builder service
+- Add the context in the builder service (in Program.cs)
     ```cs
     // The following must be before builder.build() var connectionString = builder.Configuration.GetConnectionString("DefaultConnection");